Updated July 2020

-They are more generalized and some are even focused on keywords.
+I noticed that they are more generalized and some are even optimized for specific keywords.
 So how come it’s possible for those freelancers to earn great money even though their headline isn’t perfect?

-The Upwork profile title examples are here to show us not to think about ourselves when we write the title but rather focus on what our clients want.
-The only thing that matters is what they care about.
+The Upwork profile title examples show us not to think about ourselves but rather focus on what our clients want.
+They only care about us in as much as it helps them.